-A secured credit card works much like a traditional credit card except that you open the account by making a cash deposit to “secure” the card.
+A secured credit card works much like a traditional credit card, except you open the account by making a cash deposit to “secure” the card.
 The credit limit on a secured card is equal to the cash deposit, which acts as collateral and minimizes the bank’s risk in the event that you don’t pay the bill.
 For example, if you deposit $1,000 for a secured card, your credit limit on the card would be equal to $1,000.
-Most secured cards can be opened with as little as $200, or as much as $2,000.
+Most secured cards can be opened with as little as $200 or as much as $2,000.

 If you’re opening a secured credit card for the purpose of establishing credit there are a few things you need to be aware of.
-First, secured cards often carry high interest rates and annual fees, so they’re not something you’ll want to use long term.
+First, secured cards often carry high-interest rates and annual fees, so they’re not something you’ll want to use long term.
 The goal is to establish and build good credit, after which you’ll want to convert to a traditional credit card with lower interest rates and better terms.

-Your payment history accounts for 35% of your credit score, and paying late or missing payments can have a detrimental impact on both your credit reports and your credit scores.
-This may sound obvious but the first step to establishing great credit is to make your payments on time, every time — no exceptions.
+1. Make your monthly payments on time, every time.
+Your payment history accounts for 35% of your credit score and paying late or missing payments can have a detrimental impact your credit standing.
+This may sound obvious, but the first step to establishing great credit is to make your payments on time, every time — no exceptions.

-Keep in mind that secured cards often have very low credit limits, so even a balance of just a few hundred dollars can often wreak havoc on your credit scores.
+2.Keep your balance as low as possible.
+A significant portion of your credit score factors in the percentage of your balance in relation to your credit limit on your credit cards (often referred to as your revolving utilization).
+In short, the lower your revolving utilization, the better your credit score, which means you’ll want to keep your balances to a minimum.
+Keep in mind that secured cards and student credit cards often have very low credit limits, so even a balance of just a few hundred dollars can often wreak havoc on your credit scores.
 To earn the maximum number of credit score points, you’ll want to limit your credit card spending to no more than 10% of your credit limit.
 As an example, if you have a credit limit of $1,000, you would want to keep your balance from going over $100.
 (Even if you pay it off every month, you wouldn’t want the balance to go over $100 if your primary goal is to boost your credit scores.)